openSUSE/squinnie/docs/Fileformat.md

   *device* (the mounted device), *fsckindex*, *mountid*, *mountpoint*, *optional_fields*, *options*, *parent*, *root* and *st_dev*.
   The data is from `/proc/$$/mounts`, more info can be found in `man 5 fstab`.

+### sysvipc.p.gz

+This file contains data on SystemV IPC communication.
+It is a dict containing data on the three types there are, *msg*, *sem* and *shm*.
+Each category is an array of dicts.
+The name of the details is the same as in the structs; more infos can be found in `man svipc`.

 ### userdata.p.gz

 This file contains the names for each user and group matched to uid/gid.
 It looks like this: